 - Illinois Plumbing Code

-- Chapter 38 of the City of Trenton Revised Code of Ordinances (Utility Code)
+- Chapter 46 of the Code of Ordinances, City of Trenton, Illinois (Utility Code)

 Health and Safety Inspections will be required ONLY for properties upon change of ownership or occupancy.